Discover the best Food destinations perfect for July in India. Find the best options under Rs. 50000 near Coimbatore

 Culturally Rich City in Uttar Pradesh

-Embark upon sizzling gastronomic experiences in Lucknow.
+The lip-smacking delicacies of Lucknow will transport you to heaven!
 You can expect pleasant temperatures along with high humidity levels due to unexpected rainfalls.
-You can also admire the heritage landmarks at Lucknow.
+Lucknow is also popular for its heritage monuments.

 ₹41,333